 The other common problem is, of course, the reference issue.
 If you’re currently employed and you’re unsure whether you’ll get the job you’re applying for, you know it would be a terrible idea to allow someone from the new company to contact your current boss for a reference.

 Even though this may not get you fired, it will most definitely eliminate the perception that you’re a loyal employee.
 This will essentially pigeonhole you and prevent you from advancing any further up the company ladder.
+To avoid any problems with employees, know the labor laws of your city and state.

 However, some people are still leery of check the “no” box in an application when faced with the question of whether they’d like to allow contact with their current employer.
 They’re afraid it will make them look bad, or raise flags that they might have something to hide.